Feature #3920

 Good point, thanks for the extra cleanup work on this.
 I'm going to try to write something small to demonstrate how to use it and see if there is anything else I missed.

-Updated by Vitaliy Ischenko about 1 month ago
+Updated by Vitaliy Ischenko almost 14 years ago

 is there a rake task to manually generate api tokens?